UoB-COMSM0166/2025-group-30/README.md

 }
 ```

 However, as the number of screens grew, this became increasingly difficult to maintain.
-To solve this, we impletemented a state management class - `ScreenManager` which emcompasses different screens such as the game screens and home screens, and each of the game screen has their respective target score screen, level up screen etc. The `ScreenManager` also maintains a `currentScreen` property and has methods to change and display the current screen.
+To solve this, we impleemented a state management class - `ScreenManager` which encompasses different screens such as the game screens and home screens, and each of the game screen has their respective target score screen, level up screen etc. The `ScreenManager` also maintains a `currentScreen` property and has methods to change and display the current screen.

 # 7. Evaluation